BORDERLINE PERSONALITY CLIENT

 it will.
 I tried this at the very start of my career as an MFT

-intern, as I thought it would be helpful.
+intern, as I thought it might be helpful.
 It wasn't.

 Keep your countertransference in check while you're working with